Jacob-A11/nextjs-clerk-supabase-stripe/DEPLOY_NOW.md

 2. Find your repository:
    - Search for: `letsrewise`
-   - Or scroll to find: `sree-pm/letsrewise`
+   - Or scroll to find your repository

 3. Click **"Import"** next to the repository